GriffinLedingham/advent-of-code-2023/README.md

 # advent-of-code-2023
 ![CI](https://github.com/GriffinLedingham/advent-of-code-2023/actions/workflows/test.yml/badge.svg)

 My problem submissions for Advent of Code 2023, built with TypeScript & Node.
+Don't expect code golfing here - I'm going to be aiming for clean/easy to understand implementations, using the powers of TypeScript when applicable.

 [https://adventofcode.com/2023](https://adventofcode.com/2023)